 The package includes a pillow, blanket, two curtains (only in Åbo), a cooking pot, a sharp cutting knife, a dinner and a soup plate, a glass and a mug, cooking items (spatula/ladle), a knife, fork, spoon, teaspoon, and a can opener.
+You pay 70€ for the package, of which 50€ is a deposit.
+For more information, please visit their website.

-The Starting Package Office in Åbo Rektorsåkersgatan 4B (basement)
+The Starting Package Office in Åbo